misiektoja/lastfm_monitor/docs/configuration.md

 ## Webhook Settings

 Last.fm Monitor can send activity alerts through Discord or the native [ntfy publish API](https://docs.ntfy.sh/publish/).
 Webhook alerts work with or without email.
 Run `lastfm_monitor --setup`, choose webhook alerts and select Discord or ntfy.

+If webhook alerts are selected but the URL, provider or other local settings are invalid, the startup summary shows `Unavailable` with the reason.
+Automatic webhook sends are skipped silently until the settings are fixed. `Off` means the master switch or all webhook alert types are off.

 `WEBHOOK_PROVIDER` defaults to `"discord"`.
 Standard Discord and public `ntfy.sh` URLs are recognized automatically, including after a `SIGHUP` reload.
 Set the provider explicitly for a self-hosted ntfy server or a compatible endpoint.
 For one run, use `--webhook-provider discord` or `--webhook-provider ntfy`.